joshcummingsdesign/rubrics/README.md

 # Rubrics

-A useful guide for Rubik's Cube speedsolving.
+A practical guide to Rubik's Cube speedsolving.